idrlykforeal/unit-1/Project 1/project_1.md

 Justify the tools/structure of your solution:

-I will be using Python for this solution becasue it provides easy data scraping functions and various libraries which could help in providing useful statistics to Mr Sato
+I will be using Python for this solution becasue it provides easy data scraping functions and various libraries which could help in providing useful statistic managements to Mr Sato.

 I will be choosing Bitcoin as my cryptocurrency for this solution: